Present Perfect

 • The phone has rung five times since lunchtime.

-8. Already is used to say something happened sooner than expected.
+8. We use already to say something happened sooner than expected.

 • I’ve already seen Mission Impossible.

-9. Yet is used to say that we expect something to happen.
+9. We use yet to say that we expect something to happen.

 • I haven’t seen Mission Impossible yet.